utpal-barman/credit-card-ui-flutter/README.md

 ),
 ```

+Note: Setting up any value more than 300 is not considered, maximum width can be 300 only.

 #### Additional Customizations
 To further customize the card, you can add a background image by using the `backgroundDecorationImage` property.
 Additionally, you can include a logo for the card provider using the `cardProviderLogo` property.
 This logo can be positioned on either the left or the right side of the card using the `cardProviderLogoPosition` property.